Pesisir Selatan Regency

 Pesisir Selatan Regency (Kabupaten Pesisir Selatan, Kabupaten Pasisia Salatan, literally South Coast Regency) is a regency (kabupaten) of West Sumatra Province of Indonesia.
-It has an area of 6,049.33 km² and a population of 429,246 at the 2010 Census and 504,418 at the 2020 Census; the official estimate as at mid-2023 was 525,355 (comprising 264,292 males and 261,063 females).
+It has an area of 6,049.33 km^{2} and a population of 429,246 at the 2010 Census and 504,418 at the 2020 Census; the official estimate as of mid 2025 was 543,340 (comprising 272,639 males and 270,701 females).
 The regency seat is at the town of Painan, in IV Jurai District.

 Pesisir Selatan is located on the coast of West Sumatra and is bordered on the north by the city of Padang, in the east by the regencies of Solok Regency, South Solok Regency, and Kerinci Regency (in the province of Jambi) and in the south by Mukomuko Regency (Bengkulu province).

 Pesisir Selatan is known for its traditional music, the Rabab Pesisir.
 The music includes the playing of a rebab (a stringed instrument), accompanied by one or more musicians singing.

 Administrative districts

 As of 2010, the South Pesisir Regency consisted of twelve districts (kecamatan), but subsequently, three additional districts have been created in the south by the splitting of each of the three existing districts in that sector.
-All these are tabulated below (listed from south to north, and grouped for convenience into three non-administrative sectors) with their areas and populations at the 2010 Census, and the 2020 Census, together with the official estimates as at mid-2023.
+All these are tabulated below (listed from south to north, and grouped for convenience into three non-administrative sectors) with their areas and populations at the 2010 Census, and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (all 182 classed as nagari) in each district, and their postal codes.